RemuLang/sijuiacion-lang/docs/get-started.md

 Within sijuiacion, you just need to specify free variables when creating functions, by adding an attribute to the function definition: for example, `free [var1 var2 var3]`.

-Besides, accessing or mutating the free/cells variables requires the instruction `deref` or `deref`, respectively.
+Besides, accessing or mutating the free/cells variables requires the instruction `deref` or `deref!`, respectively.

 ```sijuiacion
 runtime operator